Shaun Phillips: San Diego Chargers

 Following the 2006 season, the Chargers signed Shaun Phillips to a six-year extension through 2012.
 The deal guaranteed him $13 million over the first two years.
 He was originally scheduled for restricted free agency.

-In his Fourth year, he emerged as a leader on the defense.
-He started in 15 games and tacked on 68 tackles, 8.5 sacks, two interceptions and a touchdown.
+In his fourth season, he emerged as a leader on the defense.
+In Week 15, against the Detroit Lions, he had a 18-yard interception return for a touchdown in the 51–14 victory.
+He started in 15 games and tacked on 68 tackles, 8.5 sacks, and two interceptions in the 2007 season.

-In 2008, he appeared in 16 games with 16 starts.
-He tacked on 74 tackles, 7.5 sacks and 4 pass defenses.
+In Week 14 of the 2008 season against the Oakland Raiders, Phillips had 2.5 sacks in the 34–7 victory.
+In the 2008 season, he appeared in 16 games with 16 starts.
+He recorded 76 total tackles, 7.5 sacks and four passes defended.

 In 2009, Philips led the NFL with a career-best seven forced fumbles in 2009 while leading San Diego to its fourth consecutive AFC West title.
 Before the season, Phillips was cited for misdemeanor battery for allegedly striking a security guard in the face at a downtown hotel early Sunday morning.
 It was Phillips' second run-in with the law in three seasons.